whiteCube/laravel-kabas-admin/readme.md

 ```

 **Let's go through this.**
 The first entry, with the key `"kabas"`, is used to store some general configuration for the page.
-It must contain a `"name"` which will be displayed in the navigation links and such, and `"icon"` is used to show a beautiful decorative icon on the page's card.
+It must contain a `"name"` which will be displayed in the navigation links, and `"icon"` is used to show a beautiful decorative icon on the page's card.
 You can find a list of available icons [here](./icons.png).
 > Please note: you must reference the name of the icon without the `.svg` extension.
 You must also have a "meta" key containing fields that represent the meta tags you need on this page.